alandmoore/admbrowser/README.rst

 License
 =======

-WCGBrowser is released under the terms of the GNU GPL v3.
+ADMBrowser is released under the terms of the GNU GPL v3.